-The Massachusetts Care Award is given each year, to nurses or healthcare professionals in Massachusetts who go above and beyond for their patients.
+The Massachusetts Care Award was given to nurses or healthcare professionals in Massachusetts who go above and beyond for their patients.
 These individuals exemplify the compassion and care that Labouré seeks to instill in its students.
-The College has organized a yearly event to shine a light on these heroes who quietly care for us and our loved ones everyday.
-Winners are and their families are given a special night they will remember for the rest of their lives.
+The College organized an event to shine a light on these heroes who quietly care for us and our loved ones everyday, celebrating winners in 2015, 2016 and 2017.
+In 2018, the College celebrated its 125th anniversary and inducted 5 alumni into the Alumni Hall of Fame.

 Mary Therese Flanagan, RN